-Discover the simple yet delicious grain that is couscous.
-Learn exactly What is Couscous as well as how you can prepare and enjoy it for yourself.
-It’s so simple and even healthy for you to savor.
+Couscous is a simple yet delicious grain.
+What is Couscous?
+And learn how you can prepare and enjoy it.
+It’s so healthy for you to savor.

 Couscous originated in North Africa and is still a staple food in Morocco, Tunisia, North Africa and Algeria today.
 It is made from semolina wheat, and then formed into small granules.
 It can now be found in instant and non-instant forms for cooking.

 Couscous resembles spaghetti and macaroni in that they are also made from semolina flour by mixing in flour and egg.
 The process for making couscous is a bit contrary though, which is why it ends up much different.
 It resembles rice, quinoa, barley or porridge in its looks.
 You may have even confused it with one of these, if you have encountered it in the past.
 By itself, it does not have much taste, but when paired with seasonings of your choice, it has a delicious flavor that can be enjoyed by itself or mixed in with another food.

 Historically the making of couscous would have been done by people living in little villages around the Mediterranean basin.

 To make couscous originally, it was started by rubbing semolina in between moistened hands.

 The rubbing motion would combine water with the flour and form it into hundreds of tiny grains.
 It would have required a light touch to be mastered as far as the rubbing motion is concerned or it would end up in a ball of goo.
 Once the light touch was mastered, it was a simple way to make pasta.

 The formed grains were then dried in the sun.
 Once they dried, they would have steamed them to cook.
 Often times the steaming would have taken place while making a dish such as lamb stew.
 To make this stew, a special pot called a couscoussière was needed.
 It would have been a very complicated process during which it was made sure the grains stayed separate.